Alexander-Fransson/DefaultRustAxumBackend/README.md

 // basew 64 is to encode and decode from bytes

 // I dont like having into response for all the different gate things, maybe one gate error could handle the into response ones and you could just return GateError(Specific::Error) on the functions requiering into response?

+// he uses a pwd_key for the sha512 but argon does not need a key.
+However blake does so when doing the token encryption you should add a key to the env